theodorosploumis/drupal-best-practices/README.md

 - Prefer using **git tags** for production deployment.

 ### 4.4 Drupal scaffolding
+- Each project should use a local docker based tool for development like **ddev** (preferably), lando etc.
 - Avoid using the [Drupal core composer.json](http://cgit.drupalcode.org/drupal/tree/composer.json) file as the main composer.json file.
 You may have conflicts when updating drupal core.
 - Use the official [drupal/recommended-project](https://github.com/drupal/recommended-project) for Drupal initial build except if the hosting provider proposes a different method (eg a ready to use composer.json file).
 - Use only 1 custom `settings.php` that includes environment specific additional settings files.
 Track the settings.php file on git but not the additional settings files.